 Some of our clients have asked if they could submit their annual accounts themselves if their companies have been dormant and no sales revenue was generated in the previous financial year.

-Technically it is possible for e-residents online via Estonian Business Register in English.
-Unicount generally does not recommend it if you are not familiar with Estonian GAAP (Generally Accepted Accounting Principles) and want to record any items such as expenses, assets or liabilities even if your company generated no sales.
-Estonian Generally Accepted Accounting Principles are defined by Estonian Accounting Act and guidelines issued by the Accounting Board of Estonia.
+Technically it is possible for e-residents online via the Estonian e-Business Register in English.
+Unicount generally does not recommend it if you are not familiar with Estonian GAAP (Generally Accepted Accounting Principles) and want to record any items such as expenses, assets, or liabilities even if your company generated no sales.
+Estonian Generally Accepted Accounting Principles are defined by the Estonian Accounting Act and guidelines issued by the Accounting Board of Estonia.